 Then, of course, you could break it down even further if you wanted to.
-Let us use a previous example as the point in reference.
+Let us use a previous example as a point of reference.
 Let’s say that only 20% of the population cares about what is going on in this country.
 Of that 20%, it would be safe to say that only 20% of that original 20% (4%) would ever do anything about it, and the remaining 80% of that original 20% (16%) would support that group.
 Look to the Revolutionary War for clarification and proof of this point.
 It’s insane how crazy accurate this can be.

-The point is that knowing this simple principle can actually change how much of the world looks.
+The point is that knowing this simple principle can change how much of the world looks.
 It also gives you a strong starting point to research or “guesstimate.”
-I personally like to use this to demonstrate how certain government programs will never work as intended.
+I like to use this to demonstrate how specific government programs will never work as intended.
 That is to say that there is an 80% chance that it will not go as planned or promised.
 Let us look at ObamaCare for a second.
 80% of the people were essentially penalized for the sake of the other 20%.
 Play around with it.
 You’ll be amazed at how it can change your perspectives.
 Play around with it.

 QUESTION: What percentage of people are generally good people?